landrzejewski/training-scripts/src/J-MODERN.md

 #### Explanation of the Example

 In the Traditional Collections Example, different `Set` implementations (`HashSet`, `LinkedHashSet`, and `TreeSet`) are used to demonstrate varying ordering behaviors:

 - `HashSet` does not guarantee any specific order of elements.
 - `LinkedHashSet` maintains elements in the order they were inserted.
 - `TreeSet` sorts elements based on their natural ordering or a provided comparator.

 While these collections provide flexibility, choosing the appropriate implementation based on ordering requirements can lead to confusion and increased complexity, especially in large codebases where consistency is crucial.

-In contrast, the Sequenced Collections Example introduces `SequencedSet`, `SequencedList`, and `SequencedMap` interfaces, along with their corresponding implementations (`SequencedHashSet`, `SequencedArrayList`, and `SequencedHashMap`).
+In contrast, the Sequenced Collections Example introduces `SequencedSet`, `SequencedList`, and `SequencedMap` interfaces, along with their corresponding implementations.
 These sequenced collections ensure that elements maintain a defined encounter order:

 - `SequencedHashSet` extends `LinkedHashSet`, preserving insertion order.
 - `SequencedArrayList` extends `ArrayList`, which inherently maintains order.
 - `SequencedHashMap` extends `LinkedHashMap`, preserving the order of key-value pairs as they were inserted.